-- 1 Before he began his career as an artist, Bearden received a degree in education. - 2 After college, he worked as a social worker in New York City. - 3 He studied the works of many European artists, P C including Picasso and Matisse. - 4 Bearden also studied African art and Chinese P C landscape paintings.
+Hint Before he began his career as an artist, Bearden received a degree in education.
+P C A dependent clause often begins with before, after, or until.
+Phrases can also begin 2 After college , he worked as a social worker in New York City. ΡC with these words, but phrases cannot have both a subject and 3 He studied the works of many European artists, including Picasso and Matisse. ΡC a predicate.
+4 Bearden also studied African art and Chinese landscape paintings. ΡC